GoldenCoqui/GoldenCoqui.github.io/_posts/2024-05-10-mtg-card-wizard.md

 * **Data Analysis and Machine Learning:** Leveraging cutting-edge LLM technology for insightful recommendations.
 * **Python Programming Proficiency:** Building a robust and efficient program to empower your MTG journey.

-**This project demonstrates my dedication to streamlining tasks and applying technology to enhance user experience.
-Are you ready to unlock the magic of efficient MTG card acquisition?**
+**This project demonstrates my dedication to streamlining tasks and applying technology to enhance user experience.**